Ask a Prepper

 Pressure Point Activation

 For temporary relief of closed nasal passages when none of these other options are available to you, try a quick face massage.
-These five quick steps take less than two minutes to perform and, when done correctly, will allow you to breath more easily.
+When done correctly, it will allow you to breath more easily.

 Steam Inhalation